gearglow/ReptiliaWithATwist/The List.md

 "Still, that's not really fair to Ron, is it?"
 Elysia continued.

 "Well, maybe not, but he *is* a bloke," Hermione said.
-"And Ron can be a particularly *insensitive* bloke."
+"And Ron can be a particularly *insensitive* bloke sometimes."

 "That's true.
 By the way, I'm sorry for being such a git over that Firebolt last Christmas.
 You were only looking out for me, like you always do.
-You deserve better than my throwing a tantrum over it."
+You deserve better than my throwing a tantrum over it.
+And anyway, you were right," she grinned, "it *was* sent by Sirius."

+"Of course I was right.
+I'm *always* right," Hermione said with mock solemnity.

+"We'll have to make that the Hogwarts Mantra," Elysia said. "'Hermione is always right.
+I will listen to Hermione.
+I will not ignore Hermione's recommendations.
+Hermione is God.
+If this ever happens again, Hermione will personally rip your lungs out.'"

+Hermione stuck her tongue out, then giggled.
+"I didn't know you'd seen Babylon 5!"

+"I haven't, not really.
+Just heard a bit here and there when Dudley had the telly up too loud."

+"Maybe it'll be out on tape someday and we can watch it together, then.
+I wonder..."

+"Are you thinking about how to get a VHS and a telly to work inside Hogwarts too?"